kedibeki/kedibeki/README.md

 🙏Thank you for visiting my portfolio!
 I'm excited because "We (You🫶Me) are going to build a brighter future: today!"

 Data📊 and AI/ML🧠 are the driving forces of the technology era.
-They transform businesses by enhancing capabilities in Product Management🛒, Software Engineering💻, Cloud Computing💭, Business Analytics💰, Biomedical Science🫀, and Cyber Security🔐.
+They transform businesses to achieve new heights of innovation and efficiency in Product Management🛒, Software Engineering💻, Cloud Computing💭, Business Analytics💰, Biomedical Science🫀, and Cyber Security🔐.

 With 12 Years of Experience in Multiple Positions: I have Developed💡 and Elevated📈 My Expertise and Skills (Technical and Professional) by Innovating Real-World Aspiring Projects and Enrolling in Dozens of specialization courses📚 from Prestigious Universities and High-Tech Corporations and Earned Professional and Specialty Certifications💎.